In this unit students find out the length of their pace when walking and running, and compare these with the paces of others.

 Collect data about the stride lengths of other students, adults or animals, depending what resources are available.
 The following possibilities could provide rich tasks:

-Video from online will provide examples of athletes running over 100 metres or other distances.
+- Video from online will provide examples of athletes running over 100 metres or other distances.
 Videos of athletes like Usain Bolt often have slowed down footage that allows counting the number of strides.
 What is the athlete’s average stride length?
 Is the stride length longest at the start, end or middle of the race?
 (Over the 100m top speed is reached in the middle of the race).
 Do marathon runners have the same stride lengths as sprinters?
 Students are likely to be surprised at how far out their estimates of stride length are.
-Videos are also be available of horses and other animals, like Cheetahs, running over a set distance, of swimmers (count number of strokes and calculate length between strokes), or rowers or kayakers.
+Videos are also available of animals, like cheetahs and horses, running over a set distance, or swimmers (count the number of strokes and calculate the length between strokes), rowers or kayakers.

-Work out how many strides an athlete, horse, giant, etc. would take from your home to school.
+- Work out how many strides an athlete, horse or giant, would take from your home to school.

 After a class discussion of results, students can write up a detailed account of what they have found out during the week and suggestions for further investigations.
 These could be used to direct further lines of inquiry or could be displayed to show other classes or parents.